stylehatch/bryant/readme.markdown

 ## Thanks

+All icons are from Entypo pictograms by Daniel Bruce — [www.entypo.com](www.entypo.com)

 Shout out to [@holman](https://twitter.com/holman) for the great example of how to build a nice Jekyll theme like he's done with [Left](https://github.com/holman/left).